awsdocs/amazon-dynamodb-developer-guide/doc_source/TicTacToe.Phase2.md

   + The square that the user chose must be available\.
 That is, the attribute corresponding to the square must not exist\.

   ```
   expectations = {"StatusDate" : {"AttributeValueList": [{"S" : "IN_PROGRESS_"}],
       "ComparisonOperator": "BEGINS_WITH"},
       "Turn" : {"Value" : {"S" : current_player}},
       position : {"Exists" : False}}
   ```

 Now the function calls `update_item` to update the item\.

 ```
 self.cm.db.update_item("Games", key=key,
     attribute_updates=attributeUpdates,
     expected=expectations)
 ```

-After the function returns, the `selectSquare` function calls redirect as shown in the following example:
+After the function returns, the `selectSquare` function calls redirect, as shown in the following example\.

 ```
 redirect("/game="+gameId)
 ```

 This call causes the browser to refresh\.
 As part of this refresh, the application checks to see if the game has ended in a win or draw\.
-If it has, the application will update the game item accordingly\.
+If it has, the application updates the game item accordingly\.